sain-data-academy-may-2022/Jennas_mini_project/README.md

 ## Running

 Know something about coding I guess.
-Then just run it in python and follow the instructions.
-Thats all I do, apart from the knowing about coding bit, Connor does that.
+Just run it in python, follow the instructions and some stuff happens in something called SQL with a databse thingy.
+Thats all I do, apart from the knowing about coding bit, I just steal that!

 ## USP